ansys/pyansys-sound/doc/source/getting_started.rst

 To use a DPF Server Docker image, follow the steps in `Run DPF Server in a Docker container
 <https://dpf.docs.pyansys.com/version/stable/getting_started/dpf_server.html#run-dpf-server-in-a-docker-container>`_
 in the PyDPF-Core documentation.
-Make sure that you also download the Sound plugin for the corresponding release, such as ``ansys_dpf_sound_win_v2024.1.pre0.zip``.
+Make sure that you also download the DPF Sound plugin for the corresponding release, such as ``ansys_dpf_sound_win_v2024.1.pre0.zip``.
 After following these steps, you should have a running DPF Docker container that listens on port 6780.

 .. _Ansys DPF: https://dpf.docs.pyansys.com/version/stable/
 .. _Ansys Sound: https://www.ansys.com/sound